French Onion Chicken Casserole

 Table of Contents

-- No canned soup.
-Some French onion casserole recipes call for canned soup.
-On the other hand, Mine features upgraded flavors thanks to a chicken broth-based sauce made from scratch.
+No canned soup.
+Many French onion casserole recipes call for canned soup- not mine (sorry- I try to avoid it when I can).
+My version uses upgraded flavors, thanks to a chicken-broth-based sauce made from scratch.

 - Chicken breast.
 Boneless, skinless breasts are chopped into bite-sized pieces.
-If you don’t have chicken breasts at home, feel free to use boneless, skinless chicken thighs instead.
+If you don’t have chicken breasts at home, I’ve sometimes used boneless, skinless chicken thighs instead.

 - Herbs and spices.
-Salt, pepper, dried thyme, and paprika are used to season the chicken and give every piece an indulgent, warm flavor.
+I use salt, pepper, dried thyme, and paprika to season the chicken and give every piece an indulgent, warm flavor.

 - Butter.
-To prevent the chicken and onions from sticking in the pan.
+To prevent the chicken and onions from sticking in the pan, it also adds some richness.

 - Onions.
 French onion soup is typically made with yellow onions, but almost any variety of onion will work.
 You can even use shallots if you have them on hand.